kasetkin/esp32-sensor-sdlogger/README.md

 ## What it does

-- Reads GNSS data from a **Unicore UM980** receiver (multi-band GPS/GLONASS/Galileo/BeiDou) over UART
+- Reads GNSS data from a **Unicore UM980** receiver (multi-band GPS/GLONASS/Galileo/BeiDou/QZSS/NavIC) over UART
+- Tracks **satellites in view and in solution** per constellation (elevation, azimuth, C/N0) parsed from GSV/GSA sentences
 - Reads **temperature and humidity** from an SHT3x sensor over I2C
 - Monitors **battery voltage** via ADC
 - Writes timestamped log entries to an **SD card** (FAT32, SPI)